melvinhe/flight-simulator-pro/README.md

 This is a web based terrain generation flight simulator project using React and Three.js with "wasted" crash simulation.

-Check out a deployed version of the web app: https://flight-simulator-pro.vercel.app
+Try out a deployed version of the web app: https://flight-simulator-pro.vercel.app

 ## Controls: